rapekas/discourse-ai-summary-in-header/README.md

 ## Settings

 - **Show in timeline** — Show the summarize button in the sidebar (timeline or ToC).
 Enabled by default.
+- **Show on mobile** — Show the summarize button in the topic title area on mobile devices.
 - **Keep in reader mode** — Keep the summarize button visible when Reader Mode is active.
 Disabled by default.

 ## License